Sagarshivalingappaathani/letsCode-Coding-Platform/README.md

    - Problem distribution statistics using a pie chart (easy, medium, hard problems solved)
    - Displaying all solved problems
    - User activity log and calendar

-### Upcoming Features

-- **User Forums:** Createing a community for users to discuss problems, solutions, and coding strategies.

-- **Real-time Code Collaboration:** Implementing real-time collaborative code editing and debugging.

-- **Leaderboards:** Adding leaderboards to track user progress and encourage friendly competition.

-- **In-Depth Analytics:** Provideing detailed analytics on user performance and learning progress.

-- **User Profile Customization:** Enable users to customize their profiles with avatars, bios, and more.

-- **Dark Mode:** Implementing the dark mode for users who prefer it.

 ## Tech Stack: